 You can see there that the bottom-right segment is connected to the top-right segment.

-Of course, "5V" should be connected to "5V", "GND" and "DO" of one LED strip to "DI" of the other LED strip for all connections.
+Of course, for all connections "5V" should be connected to "5V", "GND" and "DO" of one LED strip should be connected to "DI" of the other LED strip.

 View of the intersection where the bottom-left, middle and top-left segments meet.